Canva tutorial for beginners

 And then… the final result!

-Earlier this post I talked about creating multiple fresh pins for one blog post, remember?
+Earlier in this post I talked about creating multiple fresh pins for one blog post, remember?
 To give you an idea of how to create multiple pins for one post, I’ll show you an example of 3 pins that I’ve made that all lead to this particular blog post I’m writing today:

 I made a few slight changes after creating each pin.
 I have slightly altered the text, the font, the image, and the colors on the pin.
 This way you can create multiple fresh pins in no time! 🙂